-Shaw Duty is the editor of the Osage News and she decided to chronicle her journey for Indian Country Today.
-This is an encore interview with Shannon Shaw Duty.
-It originally aired on August 31, 2020.
+Shannon is the editor of the Osage News and she decided to chronicle her journey for Indian Country Today.

 "I am doing really well.
 I have fully recovered from having COVID-19.
 I am very fortunate and I only had mild symptoms."

 "We were having lunch in Georgetown, Colorado.
 It's nestled right in the mountains, very picturesque right along the lake we were having lunch and I got a call from the clinic's contact tracer who told me that I had tested positive."